tonycapone/cloud_catalog_ai/README.md

 ## Requirements
 - A Bedrock enabled Isengard account
+- AWS CDK installed locally
+- Docker installed locally
+- AWS CLI installed locally

-- A CDK boostrapped account (see instructions below)
+- A CDK bootstrapped account (see instructions below)

 ## Deployment
 __🆕 NEW!
 We now have a `start.py` script to help you deploy the project more easily.__